kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(2\) The number of operations allocated to scheduled commuters, as used in paragraph (a) of this section, refers to the number of operations conducted by air carriers with turboprop and reciprocating engine aircraft having a certificated maximum passenger seating capacity of less than 75 or by turbojet aircraft having a certificated maximum passenger seating capacity of less than 56, or if used for cargo service in air transportation, with any aircraft having a maximum payload capacity of less than 18,000 pounds.
 For purposes of aircraft operations at Ronald Reagan Washington National Airport, the term “commuters” means aircraft operations using aircraft having a certificated maximum seating capacity of 76 or less.

-\(3\) Notwithstanding the provisions of paragraph (c)(2) of this section, a limited number of operations allocated for “scheduled commuters” under paragraph (a) of this section may be conducted with aircraft described in §93.221(e) of this part pursuant to the requirements of §93.221(e).
+\(3\) Notwithstanding the provisions of paragraph (c)(2) of this section, a limited number of operations allocated for “scheduled commuters” under paragraph (a) of this section may be conducted with aircraft described in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](e) of this part pursuant to the requirements of [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.221   Transfer of slots.|§93.221]](e).

 \[Doc.
 No. 9113, 34 FR 2603, Feb.
 26, 1969, as amended by Amdt.
 93-37, 45 FR 62408, Sept.
 18, 1980; Amdt.
 93-44, 46 FR 58048, Nov.
 27, 1981; Amdt.
 93-46, 49 FR 8244, Mar.
 6, 1984; Amdt.
 93-57, 54 FR 34906, Aug.
 22, 1989; 54 FR 37303, Sept.
 8, 1989; Amdt.
 93-59, 54 FR 39843, Sept.
 28, 1989; Amdt.
 93-62, 56 FR 41207, Aug.
 19, 1991; Amdt.
 93-78, 64 FR 53564, Oct.
 1, 1999; Amdt.
 93-84, 70 FR 29063, May 19, 2005\]